BradLarson/GPUImage/README.md

 - **GPUImageSketchFilter**: Converts video to look like a sketch.
 This is just the Sobel edge detection filter with the colors inverted
   - *texelWidth*:
   - *texelHeight*: These parameters affect the visibility of the detected edges
+  - *edgeStrength*: Adjusts the dynamic range of the filter.
+Higher values lead to stronger edges, but can saturate the intensity colorspace.
+Default is 1.0.

 - **GPUImageThresholdSketchFilter**: Same as the sketch filter, only the edges are thresholded instead of being grayscale
   - *texelWidth*:
   - *texelHeight*: These parameters affect the visibility of the detected edges
+  - *edgeStrength*: Adjusts the dynamic range of the filter.
+Higher values lead to stronger edges, but can saturate the intensity colorspace.
+Default is 1.0.
+  - *threshold*: Any edge above this threshold will be black, and anything below white.
+Ranges from 0.0 to 1.0, with 0.8 as the default

 - **GPUImageToonFilter**: This uses Sobel edge detection to place a black border around objects, and then it quantizes the colors present in the image to give a cartoon-like quality to the image.
   - *texelWidth*: